 Look, let’s not get it twisted, I am the first to admit that I am THAT mother that shares an obscene amount of photos on social media and I am proud to shout about every milestone my two children achieve.
 I am a great mum, I love my children, in fact I am obsessed with them (so much so that I am often caught by my husband standing in their rooms watching them sleeping, in a non creepy way, obviously).
 I would hand on heart walk through hell on earth to keep them safe and provide them with everything they need, as I am sure you would yours.

 HOWEVER, I am not defined only by my role as a mother, I am far more than that ….
-I am an Entrepreneur and a Hustler.
+I am an Entrepreneur (or a Mumpreneur).
 I brim with ideas and ambition, I see opportunities to make money that other people just do not see or haven’t got the confidence to do.
 My brain works at a 100 miles an hour and I believe that we can achieve anything and everything that we put our minds to, nothing is impossible in my eyes.

 The fact is, having my children witness me grafting for the home we live in, holidays we go on, the extra-curricular activities they love is even more of a ‘WHY’ for me, it makes me hungrier than ever before to succeed.
 I am their role model, not the latest reality star, famous for 15 minutes.

 Luckily, it seems more so recently than ever before, I am not actually as alone as I felt 5 years ago.
-There are many strong women starting their own businesses alongside being a mother every day.
+There are many other women starting their own businesses alongside being a mother every day.

 Definition of mumpreneur: